 In 1837, Darwin sketched his initial evolutionary tree, with the nearby note, "I think case must be that one generation should have as many living as now.
 To do this and to have as many species in same genus (as is) requires extinction."
 Over 150 years later, the concept of an evolutionary tree is still used to depict evolution and speciation.

 In honor of Darwin, evolution, and the fascinating study of life, we have created a hand-soldered glass pendant that displays the first evolutionary tree on one side, and Darwin's Finches on the other.
-Using lead-free solder, the pendant measures a bit over 1 inch in diameter, and hangs on a beautiful antique-style gunmetal chain.
-You may choose the chain length: long (32" - good for wearing over shirts and sweaters), or short (18" - good for showing off the pendant on the chest).
+Using hand-weathered pewter and glass, the pendant measures a bit over 1 inch in diameter and hangs on a steel chain.
+You may choose the chain length: long (24" - good for wearing over shirts and sweaters), or short (18" - good for showing off the pendant on the chest).
 The pendant is water-resistant, but not water-proof, so do take it off before diving in the Galapagos.